rgrannell1/geo-dbscan/README.md

 10,001: took 245 seconds
 ```

-mine took less than a second
+mine took 100ms for this data-set

 ## API